ermouth/couch-photon/README.md

 # couch-photon
 CouchDB admin tool, modernized Futon.
 Beta, but covers 100% of Futon features.
+See screencast at https://youtu.be/MHc6tozNhWU

 ## Install
 Download `photon.json`, and use one of the following ways: